 48 pp. Enslow 2011.
 LE ISBN 978-0-7660-3858-5

 Gr.
 4–6 Top 25 Sports Skills, Tips, and Tricks series.
 Each title presents sport-specific skills, drills, and techniques, including the proper mechanics of passing, shooting, and scoring, as well as defensive strategies and game rules.
 “Pro Tips and Tricks,” mainly work-ethic quotes from such pros as Tom Brady and Mary Lou Retton, are scattered throughout the texts.
 Instructive action photographs include both professional athletes and kids at play.
 There are two other fall 2011 titles in this series.
 Reading list, websites.
 Glos., ind.

+From the July/August 2012 issue of The Horn Book Magazine.
 These reviews are from The Horn Book Guide and The Horn Book Guide Online.
 For information about subscribing to the Guide and the Guide Online, click here.